Karl von Wenninger

-Ritter von Wenninger (born Karl Wenninger, August 13, 1861 - September 8, 1917) was a German lieutenant general who commanded the XVIII Reserve Corps in World War I.
+Karl Ritter von Wenninger (born Karl Wenninger; 13 August 1861 – 8 September 1917) was a German lieutenant general who commanded the XVIII Reserve Corps in World War I.

 Biography

 Family

-Karl was the son of the Bavarian Colonel Franz Xaver Wenninger and his wife Mathilde, née Forster.
+Wenninger was the son of Bavarian colonel Franz Xaver Wenninger and his wife Mathilde, née Forster.

 Wenninger married Kornelie Prins on July 11, 1889, in Landshut.
-She was the daughter Ary Prins, the vice-president of the Council for the Dutch East Indies.
+She was the daughter of Ary Prins, the vice-president of the Council for the Dutch East Indies.
 The marriage resulted in a daughter and two sons.
 Both sons pursued military careers like their father.
-The younger son was killed in 1917 as a pilot on the Western Front.
-The elder son Ralph initially served in the Imperial German Navy as a submarine commander and achieved the rank of Luftwaffe General in World War II.
-Like his father, he was awarded the Pour le Mérite order during the First World War.
-With the exception of princely families, this is the only case in which father and son received the highest Prussian valor award.
+Their younger son was killed in action in 1917 while serving as a pilot on the Western Front.
+Their elder son, Ralph, initially served in the Imperial German Navy as a submarine commander and eventually achieved the rank of Luftwaffe general in World War II.
+Like his father, Ralph was awarded the Pour le Mérite during the First World War.
+Outside of princely families, they are the only father and son to have both received Prussia's highest award for valor.